 We reassess the fair value of our investment properties at every reported balance sheet date.
 In accordance with HKFRS, gains or losses (as applicable) arising from changes in the fair value of our investment properties should be accounted for in our income statements in the period in which they arise.
 Our valuations are based on current prices in an active market for similar properties or estimated by adopting income capitalization approach based on existing and current market rents for similar properties, using capitalization rates that reflect current market assessments of the uncertainty in the market.
 Based on such valuation, we recognized the aggregate fair market value of our investment properties on our consolidated balance sheets, and recognized changes in fair values of investment properties and the relevant deferred tax in our consolidated income statements.
-For the years ended December 31, 2014, 2015 and 2016, we recognized fair value gains on our investment properties of RMB1,510.6 million, RMB2,776.7 million and RMB1,996.7 million (US\$287.6 million), respectively.
+For the years ended December 31, 2015, 2016 and 2017, we recognized fair value gains on our investment properties of RMB2,776.7 million, RMB1,996.7 million and RMB679.5 million (US\$104.4 million), respectively.

 Fair value gains or losses do not, however, change our cash position as long as the relevant investment properties are held by us, and accordingly do not increase our liquidity in spite of the increased profit represented by any fair value gains.
 The amount of revaluation adjustments has been, and will continue to be, subject to market fluctuations.
 Macroeconomic factors, including economic growth rate, interest rate, inflation rate, urbanization rate and disposable income level, in addition to any government regulations, can substantially affect the fair value of our investment properties and affect the supply and demand in the PRC property market.
-All these factors are beyond our control and we cannot assure you that changes in market conditions will continue to create fair value gains on our investment properties at the historical levels, or at all, or that the fair value of our investment properties will not decrease in the future.
-If the fair value of our investment properties declines, our profitability would be materially and adversely affected.
+All these factors are beyond our control and we cannot assure you that changes in market conditions will continue to create fair value gains on our investment properties at the historical levels, or at all, or that the fair value of our investment properties, our profitability would be materially and adversely affected.